+The individual will need to complete their tax return to show there was a qualified birth or adoption distribution.
+The individual will do this by completing the applicable section of Form 5229 and claim exception to the 10% additional tax and attach it to his or her tax return.
+The individual must include the name, age, and the taxpayer identification number of the child or the eligible adoptee on their tax return for the tax year in which the distribution is made.
 A taxpayer who has taken a qualified birth or adoption distribution may repay such distribution.
-This part of the law will also need to be clarified as the law does not define the repayment period.
+This part of the law needs to be clarified as the law does not define the repayment period.
 A qualified repayment of a qualified birth or adoption distribution means the distribution is not taxable.